ShivanKaul/drafts-451/draft-sahib-451-new-protocol-elements-01.md

 {{RFC7725}} was standardized by the IETF in February 2016.
 It defined HTTP status code 451 - to be used when a "a server operator has received a legal demand to deny access to a resource or to a set of resources".

 Subsequently, an effort was made to investigate usage of HTTP 451 and evaluate if it fulfills its mandate of providing "transparency in circumstances where issues of law or public policy affect server operations" {{IMPL_REPORT_DRAFT}}.
 This draft attempts to explicate the protocol recommendations arising out of that investigation.
+In addition, specific recommendations are made in order to disambiguate cases where the status code may or may not be used.

 # Requirements